 The flavors may seem stronger than your normal way of cooking.

 I find the paste too thick so I do water it down or use stock to water it down to a consistency I can eat.

 And I can tell you my energy levels return to normal by the end of the day.
 No more long lingering hangover symptoms.

 Oh...
 I almost forgot the secret ingredient!
 Add 1 tablespoon of coconut oil (if you can stand the taste) in a swirl on top just before you eat it.
 It should melt right in.
 Great for an energy boost any time of day.

 If you want to make a few meals at once – just increase the ingredients along with meat.

-So my migraine recovery plan is to take it slow if I can.
+So my migraine recovery process is to take it slow if I can.

-I hope it works for you the way it worked for me.
+I hope it works for you the way it worked for me with migraine recovery time.
 We need all the help we can get to manage this condition.